Islam-Ihfaz/tt10-counter/docs/info.md

 ## How to test

 Initialize the clock, reset, and enable signals.
-First assert the reset and then re-assert the reset.
+First assert the reset and then de-assert the reset.
 Then start counting by setting the enable = 1.
 Stop counting by setting enable = 0.
 After counting ends, end the simulation.
 See the testbench for more details.

 ## External hardware